fieldtrip/website/references_to_implemented_methods.md

 # References to implemented methods

+This page links to the original publications that describe the methods implemented in the FieldTrip toolbox.
+If you are looking for specific implementation details, please look at the [references documentation](/reference).

-This list is far from complete, many more algorithms that have been published in papers are implemented in FieldTrip.
+This list is far from complete, FieldTrip implements many more algorithms that have been published in papers.
 If you want to know which paper describes a method in detail and the information is not given here, you can ask on the email [discussion list](/discussion_list).

-If possible, please provide a link to the online version of the manuscript.
+If you know of references to original work that is not listed here, please send a [pull request](/development/github) to add them to this page.
+When possible, please provide a link to the online version of the manuscript.
 A link to [pubmed](http://www.ncbi.nlm.nih.gov/pubmed) or [sciencedirect](http://www.sciencedirect.com) is in general nice, as it allows quick cross-referencing.
-If allowed, you can also upload a pdf version to the website and provide a link here.
+You can also link to an online pdf version of the manuscript.

 Please check [Sherpa Romeo](http://www.sherpa.ac.uk/romeo/) for the copyright conditions and whether you are allowed to